Codehive-Inc/BIMigrator-Cognos/docs/central_date_table_best_practices.md

         )
 ```
 ```
 This provides a ready-to-use example that developers can either use directly or adapt for more complex calculations, demonstrating how to slice the data by a non-default date field.
 This saves time and enforces the correct DAX pattern for handling multiple date fields.

+## A Note on Variations: The Single Default Hierarchy Rule

+A `variation` in Power BI is a powerful shortcut that provides a better user experience.
+It tells the report editor: "When a user drags this column into a visual, automatically use the hierarchy from the related dimension table (e.g., `CentralDateTable.'Date Hierarchy'`) as the default."

+However, Power BI enforces a strict, model-wide rule: **A specific hierarchy in a shared dimension table can only be designated as the default `variation` for ONE column across the ENTIRE data model.**

+### The Automated Solution

+The BIMigrator-Cognos tool handles this limitation automatically and deterministically.

+1.  **A Single Primary Table is Chosen**: The migrator identifies all tables with date columns and sorts them alphabetically.
+The **first table in this list** is designated as the primary fact table for date analysis.

+2.  **Variation is Applied Once**: The `variation` block is added **only** to the primary date column of this single, primary table.

+3.  **Other Tables**: All other tables will still have their active and inactive relationships to the `CentralDateTable`, and their automatically generated DAX measures will work perfectly.
+They simply will not have the `variation` notation.

+### What This Means for Developers

+*   **Relationships:** All active and inactive relationships will function as expected for all tables.
+*   **User Experience:**
+    *   When you drag the primary date column from the **primary table** (e.g., `Assistance[datecreated]`) into a visual, it will automatically expand to the Year, Quarter, Month, Day hierarchy.
+    *   When you drag a primary date column from any **other table** (e.g., `Agency[datecreated]`) into a visual, it will appear as a raw `datetime` value.
+To analyze it by month or year, you must drag the `Month` or `Year` fields directly from the `CentralDateTable` into the visual, and it will work perfectly.

+This approach ensures the model is always valid while retaining the vast majority of the time-intelligence functionality and user convenience.